+Schumer Says Trump Not Acting Like An Innocent Man, 'Dead Wrong' On Pardoning Himself

-Schumer Says Trump Not Acting Like an Innocent Man, 'Dead Wrong' on Pardoning Himself
+Schumer Says Trump Not Acting Like An Innocent Man, 'Dead Wrong' On Pardoning Himself

 Senate Minority Leader Chuck Schumer, D-N.Y., said President Trump is not acting like an innocent man and is "dead wrong" when he insists he can pardon himself.